aibtw/House-Price-Prediction/README.md

 **For validation, there are no output files.
 The results are printed in command line directly**

-These results are simply an overview of predicton (first and last 3 predicted prices to be compared with those in test.csv), in addition to the lost.
+These results are simply an overview of predicton (first and last 3 predicted prices to be compared with those in test.csv), in addition to the loss.
 These are shown for all the 3 trained models.